Mature Masculine

 Pride: Ego protection that can't tolerate being seen as less than perfect.
 True dignity can laugh at itself.

-Stiffness: Being so formal and serious that you can't relax or play.
+Stiffness: Being so formal and serious that we can't relax or play.
 True dignity is relaxed and allows flexibility.

-Superiority: Using "dignity" to look down on others who are more playful.
-True dignity doesn't need to compare.
+Superiority: Using "dignity" to look down on others.
+True dignity doesn't need to compare, but can affirm aliveness in its many different expressions.

-Humorlessness: Losing the capacity for play.
+Humorlessness: Losing the capacity for full on belly laughs.
 True dignity includes the capacity for joy.
-A life without laughter is not dignified—it's diminished.
+A life without laughter isn't dignified—it's diminished.

 People-pleasing disguised as dignity: Maintaining composure to avoid conflict.
 True dignity can handle conflict and doesn't need everyone's approval.